WhatsApp Web on Phone: How to Set Up and Use It on Mobile

 Can I use WhatsApp Web on a phone to access a banned or deactivated account?

 No, if your WhatsApp account is banned or deactivated, WhatsApp Web will not work.
-You must reactivate your account through the app first to use any linked services.
+You must reactivate your account in the app before using any linked services.

 Does WhatsApp Web on phone consume more data than the app?